aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 The shading texture is set with a [TextureIndex](http://www.aspose.com/api/net/words/aspose.words/textureindex) enumeration value that allows the application of various patterns to the **Shading** object.
 For example, to set a background color for a document element, use the [TextureIndex.TextureSolid](http://www.aspose.com/api/net/words/aspose.words/textureindex) value and set the foreground shading color as appropriate.
 Below example shows how to apply borders and shading to a paragraph.

-Below example shows how to apply borders and shading to a paragraph.
+Below example demonstrates how to apply borders and shading to a paragraph.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderSetFormatting-DocumentBuilderApplyBordersAndShadingToParagraph.cs" >}}